reactjs/react.dev/src/content/reference/react/cache.md

 }
 ```

 In this case the two `MapMarker`s look like they're doing the same work and calling `calculateNorm` with the same value of `{x: 10, y: 10, z:10}`.
-Even though the objects contain the same values, they are not the same object reference as each component creates its own `props` object.
+Even though the objects contain the same values, they are not the same object reference as each Component creates its own `props` object.

 React will call [`Object.is`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is) on the input to verify if there is a cache hit.